How to Mask an Image in WordPress? (Custom Image Mask)

 To check the complete feature overview documentation of the Nexter Blocks Advanced Image block, click here.

-Requirement – This block is a part of the Nexter Blocks, make sure it’s installed & activated to enjoy all its powers.
+Requirement — This block is a part of Nexter Blocks.
+Make sure it is installed and activated.

-To do this, add the Advanced Image block to the page and follow the steps –
+To add an image mask, add the Advanced Image block to the page and follow the steps:

 1. Add your image in the Upload Image section.

-2. Then enable the Mask Image Shape toggle from the Special Options tab.
+2. Enable the Mask Image Shape toggle from the Special Options tab.
+The masking option is in the Special Options tab, not the main Content tab.

-You can also add a custom drop shadow to the mask from the Box Shadow section.
+You can also add a custom drop shadow to the masked image from the Box Shadow section.
+Use this when the masked image sits on a light-colored background and you need depth to visually separate it from the page.

 About the Author